velvet-jedi/reactCarousel/README.md

     :focus-visible applies only when focus is obvious or expected (e.g., via keyboard Tab or screen reader, but not mouse).

 Key difference: :focus-visible is better for accessibility as it avoids showing focus styles for mouse clicks.

+-   aria-label to label elements for screen readers only